In this post, I will show you how to Find Your Mexican Ancestors Using Church Padrones.

 When doing your Mexican genealogy research church padrones can be the difference between finding your ancestors and not finding them.

 Unfortunately, you will soon discover that not all churches have one, just cross your fingers that the one where your ancestors lived did.

-As I have mentioned in the past my area of focus is South Texas and Northeastern Mexico, specially the states of Nuevo Leon, Coahuila, and Tamaulipas.
-In this particular post I will be talking about the Church Padrones of Ciudad Mier and Revilla (present day Guerrero).
+As I have mentioned in the past my area of focus is South Texas and Northeastern Mexico, especially the states of Nuevo Leon, Coahuila, and Tamaulipas.
+In this particular post, I will be talking about the Church Padrones of Ciudad Mier and Revilla (present-day Guerrero).

-The first thing you need to do is go to familysearch.org then got o search.
+The first thing you need to do to find your Mexican ancestors using church Padrones is to go to familysearch.org and then go to search.
 Once there click on the link that says “Browse all published collections” and then under place chose Mexico.
 You will then see a listing of all the Mexican Civil and Church records.